rieckpil/progmot/content/post/giving-my-first-talk.md

 summary: "Journey & Lessons Learned - Stepping out of my comfort zone to give a technical talk at a public conference in front of more than 150 developers."
 description: "Journey & Lessons Learned - Stepping out of my comfort zone to give a technical talk at a public conference in front of more than 150 developers."
 cover:
-  image: "/img/featured-images/IMAGE_OF_ME_AT_CONFERENCE.png"
+  image: "/img/featured-images/conference-speaker-microphone.jpg"
-  alt: "TODO"
+  alt: "Conference Speaker Microphone"
-  caption: "TODO"
+  caption: "Conference Speaker Microphone"
   relative: false
 keywords: []
 draft: false